Mygithub1203/introtodl4japi/README.md

 }
 ```

 ## III.
+Build an RNN
 Go the extramile - FizzBuzz as a sequence (1,15)
 Build an RNN to memorize this sequence

 You can use this example for reference which is very similar (memorize a string)
 https://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/basic/BasicRNNExample.java